lelegard/riscv-info/README.md

 # RISC-V Processor Information

 The Python script `riscv_info.py` displays information on the RISC-V processor on which it runs.
+The displayed information is:

+- Base architecture flags
+- Supported ISA extensions
+- Supported profiles
+- With option `--verbose` or `-v`, for each unsupported profile, display the list of missing extensions for that profile.

 Limitations:

 - Works on Linux only.
 - Tested on Qemu emulated RISC-V processors only.
-- The list of extensions in the YAML file is incomplete.
+- The list of extensions in the YAML file is probably incomplete.
+  Feel free to submit a pull request with missing names.

 ## Usage